 '''

-import webbpsf
+from webbpsf import roman

-wfi = webbpsf.WFI()
+wfi = roman.WFI()

 '''

 Usage of the WFI model class is, for the most part, just like any other WebbPSF instrument model.
-For help setting things like filters, position offsets, and sampling refer back to Using WebbPSF via the Python API.
+For help setting attributes like filters, position offsets, and sampling, refer to Using WebbPSF.

 The WFI model includes a model for field dependent PSF aberrations.
 With as large a field of view as the WFI is designed to cover, there will be variation in the PSF from one end of the field of view to the other.
-WebbPSF's WFI model faithfully reproduces the field dependent aberrations calculated from the Goddard WFIRST team's Cycle 8 WFI design.
+WebbPSF's WFI model faithfully reproduces the field dependent aberrations calculated from the Goddard Roman team's Cycle 9 WFI design.
 This provides a toolkit for users to assess the impact of inter-SCA and intra-SCA PSF variations on science cases of interest.

-Note: Tutorial notebook for WFIRST
+Note: Tutorial notebook for Roman

-This documentation is complemented by an IPython Notebook tutorial for WFIRST PSFs.
-Downloading and run that notebook to use a beta notebook GUI for the WFI model, and to explore code samples for common tasks interactively.
+This documentation is complemented by an IPython Notebook tutorial for Roman PSFs.
+Download and run that notebook to use a beta notebook GUI for the WFI model, and to explore code samples for common tasks interactively.

-Caution: Note that unlike most JWST modes, WFIRST WFI is significantly undersampled relative to Nyquist.
+Caution: Note that unlike most JWST modes, Roman WFI is significantly undersampled relative to Nyquist.
 Undersampled data is inherently lossy with information, and subject to aliasing.
-Measurements of properties such as encircled energy, FWHM, Strehl ratio, etc cannot be done precisely on undersampled data.
+Measurements of properties such as encircled energy, FWHM, Strehl ratio, etc. cannot be done precisely on undersampled data.